Who Are More Likely to Develop Central Serous Chorioretinopathy (CSCR)?

 Individuals with High Stress or Anxiety Levels

-Chronic stress is one of the most significant contributors to CSCR.
-Elevated cortisol, commonly known as the stress hormone, can affect both the RPE and the choroidal blood vessels beneath the retina.
+Chronic stress is one of the most significant contributors to CSCR because elevated cortisol can affect both the retinal pigment epithelium and the choroidal blood vessels beneath the retina [4].
 When cortisol remains consistently high, fluid regulation in the eye becomes disrupted, making leakage more likely.

 People working long hours, managing demanding careers, or facing significant emotional strain may face heightened risk.
 Stress does not need to be work-related to have an impact; relationship conflicts, financial difficulties, and ongoing anxiety can also contribute.